< Back

 Madrid.
 Prado.

 The long oblong canvas illustrates two episodes from Book III of Virgil's Aeneid.
 In the right foreground, the Trojans hold a feast after landing on the Strophades Islands.
 In the left background, they are attacked by harpies – fierce bird-creatures with female faces.
 The picture, discovered only recently, was acquired by the Prado (through Christie's) at the beginning of 2020.
 It was one of ten canvases, all painted by Dosso Dossi and depicting scenes from the Aeneid, commissioned for Alfonso d'Este's Camerino d'Alabastro – his study in the Castello Estense at Ferrara.
-Other canvases from the series are in the Barber Institute at Birmingham, the National Gallery of Canada at Ottawa and the National Gallery of Art in Washington.
-Three others are in private collections and the remaining three are untraced.
+Other canvases from the series are in the Barber Institute at Birmingham, the National Gallery of Canada at Ottawa, the National Gallery of Art in Washington and the Louvre Abu Dhabi.
+One is in a private collection and the remaining three are untraced.
 The ten canvases probably formed a frieze above the famous Bacchanals painted by Titian, Giovanni Bellini and Dosso Dossi.
 Two of the Bacchanals – Titian's Worship of Venus and the Andrians – are also in the Prado.

 Madrid.
 Thyssen-Bornemisza Collection.